 As you saw, a balanced raw, fresh homemade diet sits at the top of my best-to-worst list.
 This is my number one choice for many reasons, including:

-- Fresh, raw food is unadulterated and contains all the enzymes and nutrients that are typically destroyed during cooking or other types of processing.
+- Fresh, raw food contains all the enzymes and nutrients that are typically destroyed during cooking or other types of processing.

 - Homemade allows you to take complete control of the source and quality of the ingredients in your pet's diet.